Jawad-Nazari/Blog-App/README.md

 - Use RubyGems as a software package system.
 - Use database migration files to maintain database schema.
+- Added controllers for users and posts
+- Added routes for users and posts
+- Added views for Users and Posts

 <p align="right">(<a href="#readme-top">back to top</a>)</p>